-101-102 Office Accounting
+101-102 Office Accounting 3 Credits

 A basic course in accounting principles and bookkeeping procedures.
 Topics include journalizing and posting transactions, preparing the worksheet, adjusting and closing entries, and preparing the financial statements.
 Emphasis is on the service enterprise and accounting for cash.
-Labs will introduce the use of the microcomputer in accounting.